yuri-perceptiveautomata/DeepDebugger/readme.md

 * Install the **Mock Debug** extension in VS Code.
 * Create a new 'program' file `readme.md` and enter several lines of arbitrary text.
 * Switch to the debug viewlet and press the gear dropdown.
-* Select the debug environment "Mock Debug".
+* Select the debug environment "Deep Debugger".
 * Press the green 'play' button to start debugging.

 You can now 'step through' the `readme.md` file, set and hit breakpoints, and run into exceptions (if the word exception appears in a line).